sbloedel/pulsar-utility/README.md

 ### Environment Setup

-1. The `.env` file has been created with your current configuration
+1. Create an `.env` file with your current configuration
 2. Verify your environment configuration:
    ```bash
    npm run check-env
    ```
-3. If needed, edit the `.env` file to update any values

 ### Environment Variables